Counselling and Therapy

 - Referrals to other services where appropriate

 - Regular update meetings

-By committing to a full academic year, we are able to provide you with savings of up to 26% when compared to the credit system and offer a huge amount of added value, click here for more details.
+By committing to a full academic year, we are able to provide you with savings of up to 26% when compared to the credit system, and offer a huge amount of added value through our partner reward scheme.

 ‘The impact of the day rate programme has been significant.
 Not only does the counsellor adapt to the needs of the school, but she helps me in my pastoral role when I want to talk through cases.
 We really hope to extend provision even further next year as it has been so successful.’ – Safeguarding lead, Secondary school

 ‘When I was angry, you (therapist) helped me.
 I don’t stomp out of the classroom so much anymore.
 I liked coming here (YMCA) because it helped me; like I’m not running out of the classroom anymore.’ – Pupil, primary school